TheWidlarzGroup/react-native-notificated/README.md

 ## 🔥 New Architecture

-React-native-notificated is fully compatible with react new architecture on both Android and iOS.
+React-native-notificated is fully compatible with React new architecture on both Android and iOS.

 ## 📖 Documentation